-Our mission is to help the Dordt learning community succeed.
+Hulst Library Mission: We exist to help the Dordt learning community thrive.
 We do this by providing resources, spaces, technology, and expertise that enhance learning and teaching for kingdom service.